wing5wong/artisan-whs-static/source/_courses/SOC0.md

 **Content:**

 Students will develop understanding of the unique nature of Aotearoa, New Zealand's bi-cultural heritage as well as multi-cultural societies in other parts of the world.
+Financial planning and systems of government are explored along with human rights and social justice.
+Resource use and environmental issues are examined from different perspectives.

 **Assessment:**